couchbaselabs/couchbase-shell/README.md

  - `cb-env cloud` - Sets the active cloud based on its identifier
  - `cb-env cluster` - Sets the active cluster based on its identifier
  - `cb-env collection` - Sets the active collection based on its name
+ - `cb-env managed` - Lists all clusters currently managed by couchbase shell
  - `cb-env project` - Sets the active cloud project based on its name
  - `cb-env scope` - Sets the active scope based on its name
  - `cb-env timeouts` - Sets the default timeouts